trongnghiango/betternews/README.md

-# BetterNews - A Fullstack HackerNews Clone
+# BetterNews - A Fullstack Hacker News Clone

-This repo is an implementation of some of the core features of HackerNews.
-It includes post, comments, nested comments, authentication and deployment with Docker as well.
+This project is a full-stack clone of [Hacker News](https://news.ycombinator.com/), that implements the core features like posting, commenting (with nested comments), and username/password authentication.
+I've deployed this project on [Fly.io](https://fly.io/), but deployment with Docker is also supported.

-Utilises the following:
+## Tech Stack

-- Hono - backend server (like Express.js, but faster)
+- [Hono](https://hono.dev/docs/api/routing) - backend server (like Express.js, but faster)
-- Bun - package manager (Node.js alternative)
+- [Bun](https://bun.sh/) - package manager (Node.js alternative)
-- DrizzleORM - database ORM library (like Prisma)
+- [Drizzle ORM](https://orm.drizzle.team/) - database ORM library (like Prisma)
-- Postgres - backend database
+- Postgres SQL - backend database
-- Tanstack Router - router for frontend
-- Tanstack Query / React Query - data managment library
-- Tanstack Form - form state managment
+- [Tanstack Router, Query, and Form](https://tanstack.com/) - Tanstack Query is a data management library and Tanstack Form is a form state manager
 - Zod - validations
 - TypeScript - static typing for JavaScript